-The Council on Foreign Relations is an independent, nonpartisan think tank, membership organization, and publisher of Foreign Affairs Magazine.
+The Council on Foreign Relations (CFR) is an independent, nonpartisan think tank, membership organization, and publisher of Foreign Affairs Magazine.
 Active in the American Grand Strategy program and passionate about pursuing a career in conflict resolution and foreign policy, I entered my sophomore year hoping to spend the upcoming summer at the Council – a hub for senior national security experts.

-In April, I helped organize the annual AGS career panel, where I was able to connect with a Duke alum and former research associate at CFR.
+In April, I helped organize the annual AGS career panel, where I was able to connect with a Duke alumnus and former research associate at CFR.
 Empowered by the tools of the AGS network – namely mentorship from our successful alums – I was soon able to speak to former CFR employees who consulted me on the goals I should set for myself during the internship.

-My responsibilities ranged from interviewing venture capitalists and entrepreneurs for one project and delving into German legislation to study factors contributing to the success of Berlin as a startup hub.
+My responsibilities ranged from interviewing venture capitalists and entrepreneurs for one project to delving into German legislation to study factors contributing to the success of Berlin as a startup hub.
 I set the goal of attending every single CFR roundtable meeting, where CEOs, former government officials, former university presidents, high-profile journalists, editors of major news networks and publications, and more will gather off-the-record to discuss solutions and their active strategies towards combatting some of the world’s most contentious issues.

 As part of the internship program, the interns participated in a National Security Council simulation in which I was designated the role of Secretary of Defense.
-Throughout the summer, the Intern Professional Development Program hosted events where the interns were able to receive direct coaching from the head of communications, life advise from the head of the studies department, training on writing well from the library services team, and more.
+Throughout the summer, the Intern Professional Development Program hosted events where the interns were able to receive direct coaching from the head of communications, life advice from the head of the studies department, training on writing well from the library services team, and more.

-Living in Manhattan summer as an AGS fellow gave me access to the words and wisdom of some of the most incredible people.
-I attended a festival one Saturday where Joe and Jill Biden, Governor Jeb Bush, Mark Cuban, Malcolm Gladwell, Van Jones, Senator Kirsten Gillibrand, and Whitney Wolfe, among others, were in attendance.
+Living in Manhattan for a summer as an AGS fellow gave me access to the words and wisdom of some of the most incredible people.
+I attended a festival where Joe and Jill Biden, Governor Jeb Bush, Mark Cuban, Malcolm Gladwell, Van Jones, Senator Kirsten Gillibrand, and Whitney Wolfe, among others, were in attendance.
 The research associates and staff at CFR were consistent sources of insight into careers in foreign policy, and this summer I was able to develop a fuller conception of my future goals.

-In addition to being selected as an intern, I was fortunate enough to receive the Franklin Williams internship at the CFR—a scholarship named after the late former Ambassador.
+In addition to being selected as an intern, I was fortunate enough to receive the Franklin Williams scholarship at the CFR—a scholarship named after the late former Ambassador.
 As part of this scholarship, I was able to travel to the Washington D.C. office where I met a former State Department recruiter and had one-on-one meetings with a former ambassador, among other senior fellows in the office.

 Without a doubt, my greatest takeaway from this summer experience has been an expanded set of frameworks and skills to problem-solve and interrogate adaptive challenges, including the role of the tech industry in combating foreign cybersecurity attacks, both bottom-up and institutional approaches to the crisis in sub-Saharan Africa, North Korean de-escalation, religious extremism, rivalries in the Middle East, politicized climate change, global refugee crises (in the Eastern and Western hemispheres), and many more.

 Interning at CFR this summer challenged me to think critically about several of the world’s greatest challenges, both those discussed openly in the public sphere, and those under-the-radar threats to our world order.
-I was able to produce research I never imagined myself capable of, get published, regularly witness discussions between incredibly successful leaders in foreign and domestic policy, exercise my own thinking cap with colleagues, and walk into the building every day humbled by the amazing people thinking, researching, writing and collaborating inside.
+I was able to produce research that I never imagined myself capable of, get published, regularly witness discussions between incredibly successful leaders in foreign and domestic policy, exercise my own thinking cap with colleagues, and walk into the building every day humbled by the amazing people thinking, researching, writing and collaborating inside.

 CFR events consistently reminded me of the incredible programming the AGS program offers to the Duke community.
 Experiences meeting policy experts through AGS allowed me to confidently approach my time at the CFR.
 Without a doubt, I was able to excel this summer thanks to the knowledge base cultivated through two years in the AGS program.
-Thanks to the AGS summer fellowship, I was able to spend more time exploring, learning, reading, and enriching my critical-thinking skills as an international relations minded blue devil.
+Thanks to the AGS summer fellowship, I was able to spend more time exploring, learning, reading, and enriching my critical-thinking skills as an international relations-minded Blue Devil.